-Biology: Visiting Assistant Professor/Instructor to teach course in horticulture, landscaping, plants and the environment, and field botany.
-Additional courses may include plant taxonomy, medicinal plants, or plant physiology, depending on the candidate’s expertise.
+Biology: Visiting Assistant Professor/Instructor to teach courses in general botany, plants and the environment, and plant diversity.
+Additional courses may include plant anatomy, plant development, or plant physiology, depending on the candidate’s expertise.

-Submit cover letter and curriculum vitae to http://jobs.miamioh.edu/cw/en-us/job/495176.
-Inquiries may be directed to Dr. Tom Crist at email@example.com.
-Screening of applications begins May 14, 2019 and continue until the position is filled.
+Submit a cover letter and a curriculum vitae to https://jobs.miamioh.edu/cw/en-us/job/499495/visiting-assistant-professorinstructor-plant-biology.
+Inquiries may be directed to Thomas Crist, Chair of Biology, at firstname.lastname@example.org.
+Screening of applications will begin December 10, 2021 and continue until the position is filled.

 Miami University, an Equal Opportunity/Affirmative Action employer, encourages applications from minorities, women, protected veterans and individuals with disabilities.
 Miami University prohibits harassment, discrimination and retaliation on the basis of sex/gender (including sexual harassment, sexual violence, sexual misconduct, domestic violence, dating violence, or stalking), race, color, religion, national origin (ancestry), disability, age (40 years or older), sexual orientation, gender identity, pregnancy, status as a parent or foster parent, military status, or veteran status in its recruitment, selection, and employment practices.
 Requests for all reasonable accommodations for disabilities related to employment should be directed to ADAFacultyStaff@miamioh.edu or 513-529-3560.